eiskalteschatten/music-staff-js/README.md

 # music-staff-js

-An example of how to draw a scrolling music staff using JavaScript and the HTML 5 canvas tag.
+An example of how to draw a music staff with whole, half and quarter notes using JavaScript and the HTML 5 canvas tag.

 ## Image Sources